 - Collect and manage project team

-- Manage budget
+- Manage the project budget

 - Allocate project resources

-- Create schedule and project timeline
+- Create a project schedule and timeline

 - Support and direct team